jeffreyscottfrench/brettmatthews/README.md

 README

-Jumpstart

-Developed by Jeffrey Scott French with modified assets from:
+From Jumpstart - Developed by Jeffrey Scott French with modified assets from:
 • Mini.css - scss framework
 • Gulp for Wordpress - gulp workflow by Ahmad Awais